Gauleiter: Insignia

 By 1939, the entire Nazi Party paramilitary rank system had been overhauled, introducing completely new insignia consisting of pips, bars, and as many as four miniature oak leaves per collar to represent Nazi Party political rank.
 The Gauleiter insignia, however, was considered too well "entrenched" to change and thus was not incorporated into the new insignia system.
 Instead, the Gauleiter continued to wear the pre-war two oak leaf insignia, with the rank seen as existing outside of the hierarchy, senior to all other Nazi Party ranks, with the exception of Reichsleiter.
 Both Gauleiter and Reichsleiter insignia was modified slightly to display a more pronounced national eagle crest, and both ranks were permitted to wear special party armbands.

-Gauleiter also had the right to display a special vehicle flag when traveling, as a status symbol of their position.
+Each Gauleiter also had the right to display a special vehicle flag when traveling, as a symbol of his position.

 Relationship with other insignia

 All political leaders working at the Gau level had rhomboid collar tabs with red facings (not brown), with a dark wine-red (burgundy) colored piping around the outer edges.
 Reich-level collar tabs had a bright crimson facing, with gold piping; Kreis level tabs had a dark chocolate brown facing, with white piping, while Ort level tabs had a light brown facing with light blue piping.
 The political leader collar-tab system was quite complicated and underwent four changes (complexity increasing with each change); the final (fourth) pattern as described above, was introduced around the end of 1938—by this time, with many more job positions within each level; this made the fourth pattern collar tab rank system by far the most complicated of all.
-The Gauleiter had authority over the district leaders (kreisleiter), who in turn directed chapter leaders (Ortsgruppenleiter).
+The Gauleiter had authority over the district leaders (Kreisleiter), who in turn directed chapter leaders (Ortsgruppenleiter).
 An Ortsgruppe (chapter) encompassed 1500 households—usually a city suburb or a few villages.
 Chapter leaders directed cell leaders (Zellenleiter), responsible for 160 to 480 households.
 Zellenleiter had control over the lowest local leaders, Blockleiter, each of whom had charge of one block consisting of 40 to 60 households.
 The cell and block leaders at the bottom of the hierarchy gave the party a strong hold on the civilian populace.

 The original insignia for a Gauleiter consisted of Army-styled collar tabs, accompanied by a braided shoulder cord worn on a brown Nazi Party shirt.
 After 1933, the Gauleiter adopted a two oak leaf insignia worn on a brown colored collar patch.
 The Stellvertreter-Gauleiter (Deputy-Gauleiter) wore a single oak leaf.